yawhide/Lol-personal-counters/README.md

     - copy the config.json.sample to config.json and edit the file
     - add the superuser username/password into the config.json under the `postgres` key
     - mind as well add the riot api key and the champion.gg api key (the champion.gg api key will be provided in the notes on the application)
+5. cd to `%GOPATH/src/github.com/yawhide/Lol-personal-counters` and run `go get github.com/tools/godep`
+6. run `$GOPATH\bin\godep restore`
-5. run `go install .` from the github root folder
+7. run `go install .` from the github root folder
-6. if all goes well, the application starts with no errors, you should see `Server started` and you can navigate to `localhost:8080`
+8. if all goes well, the application starts with no errors, you should see `Server started` and you can navigate to `localhost:8080`

 ### Frameworks used
 - https://github.com/codegangsta/gin